Anirrudhv/Database-in-IOS/README.md

 # Database-in-IOS

- Simple Application in IOS to learn how to play with a DB
+ Simple Application in IOS to learn how to work with a DB in IOS platform